zaiisao/Documentation/en/cloud-recording/cloud_recording_rest.md

 title: Agora Cloud Recording RESTful API Quickstart
 description: Quick start for rest api
 platform: All Platforms
-updatedAt: Tue Oct 22 2019 06:19:16 GMT+0800 (CST)
+updatedAt: Mon Dec 16 2019 03:17:02 GMT+0800 (CST)
 ---
 # Agora Cloud Recording RESTful API Quickstart
-Agora Cloud Recording provides a RESTful API for you to control cloud recording through HTTP requests.
+Agora Cloud Recording provides RESTful APIs for you to control cloud recording through HTTP requests.

 > - You need to send the requests from your own app server.
-> - The RESTful API only supports HTTPS.
+> - The RESTful APIs only support HTTPS.

 ![](https://web-cdn.agora.io/docs-files/1559549537706)

-With the RESTful API, you can send requests to do the following things:
+With the RESTful APIs, you can send requests to do the following:

-- Start/Stop cloud recording
+- Start/Stop a cloud recording

 - Query the recording status

-The Agora Cloud Recording RESTful API provides a callback service.
+The Agora Cloud Recording RESTful APIs provide a callback service.
 After enabling the callback service, you can receive notifications about cloud recording events.
 See the table below for the differences between the recording status query and the callback service.

 | Recording status query                                       | Callback service                                         |
 | :----------------------------------------------------------- | :------------------------------------------------------- |